 Rewards credit cards come in three types: cash back, points and miles.
 Each card comes with different rewards you can earn and various structures, potentially bringing a lot of value to your wallet.

-Here’s what you need to know about the types of credit card rewards, how rewards credit cards work and how you can maximize your rewards-earning potential.
+Here’s what you need to know about the types of credit card rewards, how rewards credit cards work and how you can maximize your rewards earning.

 Points cards typically reward borrowers with a fixed amount of points per dollar spent and 1:1 redemption conversion.
 Every issuer has different rewards rates, conversion rates and redemption options.

-For example, the Chase Sapphire Preferred® Card earns 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining and 2X points on all other travel purchases.
-It also offers 1X point per dollar on other purchases.
+For example, the Chase Sapphire Preferred® Card earns 5X points on travel purchased through Chase Ultimate Rewards, 5X points on Lyft rides (through March 2025), 3X points on select streaming services, online grocery purchases and dining (including eligible delivery services) and 2X points on all other travel purchases.
+It also offers 1X points on other purchases.
 Chase Ultimate Rewards redemption options include travel, cash back, statement credits, gift cards and merchandise.

 How points rewards programs work

-Credit card point systems operate a bit differently from cash back because each point you earn is tied to a specific dollar amount rather than a percentage.
-With a 1:1 ratio, you’ll earn one point per dollar you spend.
-Points have more flexible redemption options—you can redeem them for things like merchandise, cash back, gift cards, travel purchases or even concerts and sporting events.
+Points have more flexible redemption options — you can redeem them for things like merchandise, cash back, gift cards, travel purchases or even concerts and sporting events.

 When it comes to redeeming your points, typically the issuer will have an online portal on its website that lists redemption options and values.
 Remember to be strategic when redeeming and choose the option that gives you the most bang for your buck.